How to Write Job Descriptions for Your Resume

 - Designed all large windows using color as the primary focus.

-- Created engaging point-of-purchase displays for slow moving small items; increased sales of these items by 30%.
+- Created engaging point-of-purchase displays for slow moving small items; increased sales of these items by 30 percent.

 - Organized floor displays to maximize space and call attention to latest merchandise.